 Get ready for dancing with the politicians.

-Tonight, Congresswoman Nydia Velazquez (D–Bushwick) and Councilman Carlos Menchaca (D–Sunset Park) will face off against Deputy Borough President Diana Reyna and Councilman Antonio Reynoso (D–Bushwick) in a historic dance duel at a Williamsburg restaurant to raise money for a new building for the School Settlement Association, a youth-focused community center.
+On Saturday evening, Congresswoman Nydia Velazquez (D–Bushwick) and Councilman Carlos Menchaca (D–Sunset Park) will face off against Deputy Borough President Diana Reyna and Councilman Antonio Reynoso (D–Bushwick) in a historic dance duel at a Williamsburg restaurant to raise money for a new building for the School Settlement Association, a youth-focused community center.